 Emerald Lake is a relatively small lake, covering just 20 acres, but it is surrounded by woodland and forests providing shelter and scenery.
-This can be a great place for beginners learning to kayak, as there are no motorized vessels allowed, so it can feel a little safer while you’re getting to grips with your paddle.
+This can be a great place for beginners learning to kayak, as there are no motorized kayaks allowed, so it can feel a little safer while you’re getting to grips with your paddle.
 It can also be a good spot for families with kids.

 The lake is located within Emerald Lake State Park, where you’ll find a campground, picnic areas, a beach, and kayak rentals.
 The lake is also home to yellow perch, northern pike, and smallmouth bass if you want to do a little fishing.